 1

 • Open Device Discovery, Reachability Policies.

 The system displays the list of configured reachability policies.

 2

 Click + REACHABILITY POLICY.

 3

-• In the form that opens, leave the Classic Reachability check box unchecked.
+In the form that opens, leave the Classic Reachability check box unchecked.

 4

-• Configure the required parameters.
+- Configure the required parameters.

-Parameter Description Policy Name The name of the reachability policy Description User-provided description of the policy Reachability Type Specifies the communication type or protocol to be used to confirm reachability, for example, Ping.
-Timeout (seconds) Specifies the length of time, in seconds, to wait for a response after attempting to reach the NE Interval (minutes) Specifies the length of time, in minutes, to wait before repeating an attempt to reach the NE Admin State Specifies the administrative state for the new policy Up means the policy is in effect.
+Parameter Description Policy Name The name of the reachability policy Description User-provided description of the policy Reachability Type Specifies the communication type to be used to confirm reachability, for example, ping.
+The parameters vary based on the reachability type.
+Timeout (seconds) Specifies the length of time, in seconds, to wait for a response after attempting to reach the NE Interval (minutes) Specifies the length of time, in minutes, to wait before repeating an attempt to reach the NE Admin State Specifies the administrative state for the new policy